 • Grade the Landscape: Ensure the ground slopes away from the foundation to direct water away.

-• Monitor for Cracks: Regularly inspect the foundation for any signs of cracking or movement that could let excess water in.
+• Monitor the Property: Regularly inspect the foundation for any signs of cracking or movement that could let excess water in.
+Have your roof inspected following a severe storm.

 Request a Free Inspection